tqxli/sdannce/DEMO.md

 </details>

-## General use of s-DANNCE
+## :bulb: Unpack s-DANNCE Command Line Usage

-### Train & Predict Animal Centroids
-DANNCE/s-DANNCE performs 3D pose estimation in a **top-down** manner, i.e.
-- first localizes the animal's approximate position in space
-- creates a 3D cube enclosing the animal and resolves the associated 3D posture within.

-For the first step, we start by training a center-of-mass (COM) prediction network that simultaneously detects both animal.
-In the provided videos, the paired animals were painted respectively with blue and red colors to avoid ID switches.

-To train such a model, one can modify and run
+The basic usage of the s-DANNCE CLI is as follows:

 ```
-sh train_com.sh
+dannce <command> [<mode>]
 ```
-For labeling COMs on your custom data, please refer to [Label3D](https://github.com/diegoaldarondo/Label3D).

-We can predict COMs using a trained COM model, by running `demo/predict_com.sh`.
-In the previous demo, we directly used a set of presaved COM predictions (`demo/2021_07_05_M4_M7/COM/predict01/com3d.mat`).

-### Train Pose Estimation Models
-With the 3D COMs predicted from the last step, we can start training a DANNCE/s-DANNCE model for extracting animal 3D poses.

-As a quick demonstration, we can directly run `demo/train_sdannce.sh` to start training a s-DANNCE pose estimation model in `demo/2021_07_06_M3_M6/SDANNCE/train02`.

-To avoid confusion, the ground truth labels used for training are stored in `*Label3D*.mat` files under each directory, e.g., `demo/2021_07_06_M3_M6/ANNOT_Label3D_B_dannce.mat`, obtained from Label3D.
-The set of experiments used for training is specified like in `demo/2021_07_06_M3_M6/io.yaml`, as
+where the available commands are:

+- `train`: Train the network model.
+- `predict`: Predict using the network model.
+- `predict-multi-gpu`: Predict using the network model on multiple GPUs.
+- `merge`: Merge network prediction results.

+Run `dannce <command> --help` to see the available options for each command.

+For launch training & prediction jobs, respectively run
 ```
-exp:
-    - label3d_file: '../2021_07_06_M3_M6/ANNOT_Label3D_B_dannce.mat'
-      com_file: '../2021_07_06_M3_M6/COM/predict01/instance0com3d.mat'
-    - label3d_file: '../2021_07_06_M3_M6/ANNOT_Label3D_R_dannce.mat'
-      com_file: '../2021_07_06_M3_M6/COM/predict01/instance1com3d.mat'
+dannce train <mode> [<args>]
+dannce predict <mode> [<args>]
 ```

-which are then retrieved along with the video frames and combined for training.
+The available modes are:

+- `com`: Train a center-of-mass (COM) network.
+- `dannce`: Train a DANNCE network.
+- `sdannce`: Train the social DANNCE network.

+For more details of the CLI setups, check out [cli.md](dannce/cli.md).

+For specific examples on using these CLI commands, check out different bash scripts `demo/train*.sh` and `demo/predict*.sh`.

+### :question: Why COM
+DANNCE/s-DANNCE performs 3D pose estimation in a **top-down** manner, i.e. it first localizes the animal's approximate position in space and creates a 3D cube enclosing the animal to resolve the 3D posture.
+Thus, the estimation of animals' centroids, or centers of mass (COMs) must be done prior to any DANNCE/s-DANNCE training.

+## :unlock: What's Next
+Check out [`GUIDE.md`](GUIDE.md) for how to set up for custom data collection and experiments.